Skip to main content

 • Service card grid with dynamic app data, sort controls, and dual-action pattern (Website + Go) for each connected service.

-Results & Metrics
+05 · Results & Metrics

-Single identity layer across the entire Securibox ecosystem
+Unified identity layer across the Securibox ecosystem.

-Connected services visible and manageable from one surface
+Connected services visible and manageable from one surface.

-Account deletion with per-service consequence disclosure
+Account deletion with explicit consequence disclosure.

-Trade-offs & Learnings
+06 · Trade-offs & Learnings

 An account hub that shows users what their identity touches — and explains why.